lloydestrada/SpringBoot-Mini-Projects/ThymeleafCRUD/SpringMVC CRUD/README.md

 A simple CRUD (Create, Read, Update, Delete) web application built with **Spring Boot**, **Spring Data JPA**, and **Thymeleaf**.

-The application allows users to manage employee records using Bootstrap UI.
+The application allows users to manage employee information using Bootstrap UI.

 ---